Haivision/srt/docs/API-functions.md

 * `token`: An integer value unique for every connection, or -1 if unused

 The `srt_perpare_endpoint` sets these fields to default values.
-After that you can change the value of `weight` and `config` fields.
+After that you can change the value of `weight` and `config` and `token` fields.
 The `weight` parameter's meaning is dependent on the group type:

 * BROADCAST: not used
 * BACKUP: positive value of link priority (the greater, the more preferred)
 * BALANCING: relative expected load on this link for fixed algorithm

+In any case, the allowed value ranges for `weight` is between 0 and 32767.

 The `config` parameter is used to provide options to be set separately on a socket for a particular connection  (see [`srt_create_config()`](#srt_create_config)).